OCA/commission/sale_commission_product_criteria_domain/readme/USAGE.rst

-Go to Sales > Commission management > Commission Type Items Groups
+Go to Commissions > Configuration > Commission Type Items Groups

 Create one or more new Groups, eg. “Italy” and “Spain”